-The good thing is that research has shown that even the adult brain is very plastic, or in other words, you can change it, and we can actually retrain our thoughts and create new ways of thinking.
+The good thing is that research has shown that the adult brain is plastic, or in other words, you can change it.
+We can actually retrain our thoughts and create new ways of thinking.

 The old theory was that we could not change our brain; it was very fixed.

-Neuroplasticity research has encouragingly shown that we can ‘teach old dogs new tricks’!
-There is a well researched ‘App’ known as Lumosity, which has a series of games and puzzles, shown to improve memory and problem-solving among others.
-In fact, I highly recommend ‘Lumosity’ for you, your family and your children if you have them, as it is never too late to change the way you think.
+Neuroplasticity research has encouragingly shown that we can ‘teach old dogs’ new tricks’!
+There is a well-researched ‘App’ known as Lumosity App, which has a series of games and puzzles, shown to improve memory and problem-solving among others.
+In fact, I recommend ‘Lumosity’ for you, your family and your children if you have them, as it is never too late to change the way you think.
 Lumosity is based on research that has been shown to have a range of benefits; even retraining very injured brains (e.g. after surgery etc).

 The science of cognitive training seeks to help us understand how the brain can change

-I have a new mantra for you to put everywhere you can think of, screen saver, mirror in the bathroom, on the shower screen — it has been proven to shift thinking!!
+I have a challenge for you – put everywhere you can think of, screen saver, mirror in the bathroom, on the shower screen — see if it shifts your thinking?